 Salary £40,000 - £50,000

-Are you a Scrum Master with experience within a technology software development team, looking for a role where you can put your heart, soul and skills into making a difference?
+Are you a hands on Agile Technical Project Manager / Scrum Master with experience within a technology software development team, looking for a role where you can put your heart, soul and skills into making a difference?

 NFER is a leading educational research charity and as part of a Transformation Programme we are enhancing our e-assessment capability to enable us to increase our impact on education systems around the world, helping to improve outcomes for children and young people.

-Our teams are friendly, supportive and committed.
-In this role you will be joining the ENOT programme made up of Developers, Testers, Product Managers, Assessment experts and Technical Project Manager all committed to furthering the technical innovation of our products, transforming NFERs approach to assessment, increasing our capability to support governments and schools globally to better understand, and respond to, children’s learning needs.
+In this role you will working with Developers, Testers, Product Managers, Suppliers, Assessment experts and Technical Project Manager all committed to furthering the technical innovation of our products, transforming NFERs approach to assessment, increasing our capability to support governments and schools globally to better understand, and respond to, children’s learning needs.

-To be a successful Scrum Master is likely to have the following skills and experience.
+To be a successful you are likely to have the following skills and experience:

-• Experience as a Scrum Master in software development teams
+• Experience as an Agile Project Manager/ Scrum Master in software development teams

-• Adept at velocity, retrospection, and other Scrum techniques
+• Adept at velocity, retrospection, and capacity planning.

 • Excellent communication and leadership skills